 not available for review, and diagnoses were based on ICD coding.
 Moreover, there was no

-information about the use of antibiotics as prophylaxis or treatment to prevent infective
+information about the use of antibiotics as prophylaxis or treatment to prevent IE.

-endocarditis.
 These latter two limitations may have led to an underestimation of effects.
 A

 lack of available microbiologic data in both investigations was also an important